fm-sys/snapdrop-android/README.md

   </a>
 </p>

+One additional hint:
+Please do not change any translations manually in the `.xml` resource files.
+Nothing bad would happen though, but these changes would be deleted/overwritten automatically by Crowdin.
+If you add/change any resource strings within your PR, Crowdin will automatically take care of all related translations.

 ### Development
 If you want to help with development, this would be more than welcome!
 I am very glad about every pull request.
 Just fork the repo and start coding.
 However, if you plan to implement larger changes, please tell us in the [issue tracker](https://github.com/fm-sys/snapdrop-android/issues) before hacking on your great new feature.

-But please do not change any translations manually in the `.xml` resource files.
-Nothing bad would happen though, but anyway these changes will be overwritten by Crowdin.
-If you add/change any resource strings within your PR, Crowdin will automatically take care of all related translations.

 ## Credits / Open Source Components
 - **[Snapdrop](https://github.com/RobinLinus/snapdrop)**